 Thanks to YouTube being one of the more popular websites in the world, beginner streamers may find it easier to build an audience quicker.

-Some streamers actually prefer YouTube because of their payment system.
+Some streamers prefer YouTube because of their payment system.

-For fans of esports, one of the reasons they’re using YouTube Gaming is because you can access older videos.
+For fans of esports, one reason they’re using YouTube Gaming is because you can access older videos.

 Unlike some services that only have live streaming, YouTube Gaming keeps and catalogs old videos so fans can access whatever content they want.
 This makes it easy for fans to relive some of their favorite moments.